rewardenv/reward/docs/environments/types.md

 * Redis

 In order to achieve a well performing experience on macOS and Windows, files in the webroot are synced into the container using a Mutagen sync session except `pub/media` which remains mounted using a delegated mount.

+#### PWA Studio

+The `pwa-studio` environment type provides necessary containerized services for running PWA in a local development context including:

+* NodeJS (with yarn)

 #### Local